 This post may contain affiliate links.
 If you click on a link and purchase an item, I will receive a small commission.
 For more info, please see my disclosure on my Connect page.

-When I was taking interior design classes in school, we were taught to create inspiration boards for the projects we were working on.
+When I was taking interior design classes in school, we were taught to create inspiration or mood boards for the projects we were working on.
 Because I am such a visual person, I always loved that part of the planning process.
-There is just something about having everything placed together in front of my eyes that helps me be able to tweek and fine tune my vision.
+There is something about having everything placed together in front of my eyes that helps me tweak and fine tune my vision.

 Maybe that’s why I love Pinterest so much.

-For my latest project, I thought I’d gather my dining room inspiration and create myself a virtual board.
-This will help me in figuring out what I’m after so I can get the look and feel that I want.
+For my latest project, I thought I’d gather my dining room inspiration and create myself a virtual mood board.
+This will help me in figuring out what I’m after.
+To get the look and feel that I want.